Skip to main content

 • gameplay

-• “The most disappointing thing was probably the captcha gimmick not even being utilized how I would expect; with a horror game having a waiting mechanic, I was expecting a risk if you took a while on them or while waiting during the loading bar so you would have to time submitting the reports while something prowls around the cabin.
-Instead, it was just padding gameplay with a fake load bar after the minigame, which there are very few of that quickly lose its fun.
-There's no punishment for messing up other than doing it again.”
+• “The most disappointing thing was probably the captcha gimmick not even being utilized how I would expect; in a horror game, having a waiting mechanic would mean a risk if you took a while on them or while waiting during the loading bar, so you would have to time submitting the reports while something prowls around the cabin.
+Instead, it was just padding gameplay with a fake load bar after the minigame, which there are very few of that quickly lose their fun, and there's no punishment for messing up other than doing it again.”

 • atmosphere

-• “Last report is a masterclass in atmosphere, and living proof that you don’t have to cram in thousands of jumpscares to make a good horror game.”
+• “Last report is a masterclass in atmosphere, proving that you don’t have to cram in thousands of jump scares to make a good horror game.”

 • “I'm not sure if it was intentional, but in at least one tense moment, the silence took away from the atmosphere.”

-• “Several mechanics in the ranger's computer could've been used if anything to build the atmosphere.
-There are several plot lines that go nowhere but could have been used to a better ending, although I admit there was one red herring well used.”
+• “Several mechanics in the ranger's computer could've been used if anything to build the atmosphere; there are several plot lines that go nowhere but could have been used to a better ending.”

 • “The actual report element is so sped up it didn't give me a real chance to immerse myself in the horror atmosphere.”